slinden2/chunk-of-code/content/blog/doing-media-queries-in-react/index.md

 ## Conclusion

 Even if I love the more concise syntax of `react-responsive`, I would go with `react-media`.
 [This](https://github.com/ReactTraining/react-media/issues/70#issuecomment-347774260) comment explains the difference well between the two libraries. `react-media` is more efficient as it doesn't need to uselessly create components that are not used for in case of no match in the media query.
 Creating useless desktop components on a small low-end mobile device can really affect negatively on the performance of your site.

-Please let me know what you think in the comments below!